hoekma/redpop/src/demo/README.md

 1. Open a shell window in the RedPop root directory
 2. docker-compose up -d

-Start the subscriber
+Start the consumer

 1. Open a shell window in the RedPop root directory
-2. npm run demoSubscriber
+2. npm run demoConsumer
-3. Once the subscriber is running, you will see "dots" play on the screen to indicate that the subscriber is listening.
+3. Once the consumer is running, you will see "dots" play on the screen to indicate that the consumer is listening.

 Run the publisher